youngtboy/DLM/README.md

     - Baidu Pan: <https://pan.baidu.com/s/1HZqRAYGf8uNZOQgFRanJ1Q> Password: dkja

 ### Evaluation Tools
-- You can use the following repository or the evaluation.py we provide to perform the evaluation.
+- You can use the following repository to perform the evaluation.
     - https://github.com/lartpang/PySODMetrics